Sentiment Speaks: This Market Is Terribly Stretched

 Yet, many did not believe me at the time due to the palpable fear that gripped the market at the time.
 In fact, when I told my wife to put our children’s money back into the market in their 529 plans once we break down strongly below 2400SPX, she even asked me “are you sure?”

-But, now, we are facing another extreme in the market.
+But now, we are facing another extreme in the market.
 And, we have to determine whether this is truly an extreme in sentiment which will turn us down for a pullback, or if this extreme in sentiment will “embed,” as the market heads much higher in the coming months.

 As I noted last weekend, if the market provided us with a pullback last week, and then rallied strongly off that pullback to new highs, that would be a strong indication that we can potentially break out on our way to much higher levels in a more direct fashion.
 But, these pullbacks have been very shallow, so it clearly makes me question whether the market can continue higher in a more direct fashion without a reasonable pullback.
 This is where I have to rely on our Fibonacci Pinball method of applying Elliott Wave analysis.